HanneWhitt/llm-aligned-rl/README.md

 Training was carried out using the implementation of Proximal Policy Optimisation (PPO) provided in the Stable Baselines 3 library [[4]](#SB3), with the default hyperparameters and 10 hours of training on a laptop with an RTX 3060 GPU (1.3×10<sup>7</sup> steps, ~10<sup>6</sup> episodes).
 To increase the odds of the agent successfully grokking the relevant spatial relationships, a Convolutional Neural Network (CNN) was used as a feature extractor.

 #### Results
-In 10,000 episodes sampled from the resulting policy, the agent successfully found the fruit in XXX, but, predictably, squashed the cat in a very high proportion of these (61%).
+In 10,000 episodes sampled from the trained policy, the agent successfully found the fruit in the vast majority of cases, but as expected, the survival rate of the cat was low, at 37.6%.

 ![alt text](episode_lengths_naive_policy.png)

 ***Figure X** Distibution of episode lengths and outcomes, naive policy.*

 ### 3. LLM supervision